sriram1105-m/Realtime-Streaming-Delta-Orders-Pipeline/README.md

 ```
 ---
+# 🔄 How Streaming Was Implemented
+This pipeline uses Apache Spark Structured Streaming to process order data in near real time.
+Streaming ingestion is simulated using JSON files dropped into a source directory, mimicking continuous data flow.
+The Bronze layer reads from this directory using readStream() with an explicitly defined schema and writes data to Delta Lake using .writeStream().

+To ensure deterministic, repeatable processing, the pipeline uses .trigger(once=True), allowing micro-batch execution that supports reruns and scheduled orchestration.
+Each streaming write includes a dedicated checkpoint directory, enabling exactly-once guarantees and fault tolerance across runs.

+This setup mirrors real-world streaming ingestion from sources like Kafka or Event Hubs, while remaining easy to test, debug, and demonstrate locally.

+---

 ## ✅ Example Output – Monthly Revenue
 | order\_year | order\_month | total\_orders | total\_revenue | return\_rate\_pct | cancellation\_rate\_pct |